Speak of the Devil (1993 film): Synopsis

-Interviews with LaVey cover a range of topics, including early influences such as the Johnson Smith catalogs.
+Speaking to Adam Parfrey, the interviews with LaVey cover a range of topics, including early influences such as the Johnson Smith catalogs.
 Footage of LaVey's performances are shown alongside a tour of The Black House, the Church headquarters in San Francisco, complete with ritual chamber, music room, and library.
+It also includes footage of a television show LaVey featured on in the 1960s.
+LaVey elaborates on his ideology, life, and interests.